j5v/xetune/README.md

     - Copy notes into a new tuning.
     - Remove notes from tunings.
   - Edit the configuration as JSON (we don't recommend this, but you can).
 - View properties for the last-selected note.
-Hold Ctrl/Cmd to avoid toggling notes.
 - Drag-and-drop `.scl` (Scala format) files.
 - Download tunings as `.scl` files.